MevWebDev/MevWebDev/README.md

 ### Hi there 👋
+🔭 I’m currently working on The Odin Project
+🌱 I’m currently learning Frontend Development

+I would love to become Web Developer and earn huge bread

 <!--
 **MevWebDev/MevWebDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.